 We’ve already written about the steps to take to protect your organization when an employee leaves – but what do you do when you’re bringing a new person on board?

 Here are some ideas:

-– Establish security buddies.
 Pair new employees up with seasoned security vets.
-Not only will it provide them with a resource for security at your organization, it will give them a familiar face and help develop connections across diverse departments.
+Not only will it provide them with a resource for security at your organization, but it will also give them a familiar face and help develop connections across diverse departments.

-– Ensure employees know where to go with questions.
-Security buddies are a great place to start with this, but expand it further by sharing the best contacts in IT for questions about antivirus software or information on the latest online threats.
+Security buddies are a great place to start with this but expand it further by sharing the best contacts in IT for questions about antivirus software or information on the latest online threats.
 Giving employees a place to go lets them know that their questions are important and worth discussing.

 Did we miss anything?
 Let us know in the comments below.

 - As easy to use as email for staff and clients

 - Lightning-fast upload speeds